asiangoldfish/Albion_Price_Checker/README.md

 The repository is currently a little hot mess.
 However, feel free to explore it.
 The program is written in Python 3.9, but any Python version 3 should work.
 It has some dependencies not included in the standard library.
-To quickly install these, use `requirements.txt` to install them:
+To quickly install these, use `requirements.txt`.

 1. If you don't have pip installed, do that first.
 2. Use the following command in the terminal: `pip install -r requirements.txt`